jonathonreed/atrf-journal/_posts/2017-04-14-how-my-home-became-a-wasteland.md

 By the mid-19th century, huge demand for timber in the United States and Britain brought the lumber industry along the rivers and lakes of interior Ontario to the Northern Townships.
 Settlement, infrastructure and devastation followed.

-<blockquote>"The story of Longford Township is one of tall pine timber, crashing logs on flooding waters, sturdy lumberjacks and raging forest fires.
-It is the story of the South Ontario lumber industry itself." <cite>Frances Laver, Longford Township Made a Lumber Empire</cite></blockquote>
+<blockquote>&ldquo;The story of Longford Township is one of tall pine timber, crashing logs on flooding waters, sturdy lumberjacks and raging forest fires.
+It is the story of the South Ontario lumber industry itself.&rdquo;<cite>Frances Laver, Longford Township Made a Lumber Empire</cite></blockquote>

 I don't know the details of the saga of the Longford Lumber Company, but I know that it pillaged this area with an annual output of twenty-eight million feet of pine in two mills alone, supplying the US and Britain with the lifeblood of empire.
 As local historian Watson Kirkconnell writes, "The lumberman’s axe echoed through the forests from the Kawartha Lakes north to Laxton and Longford and far beyond."
 By the first decades of the 20th century, the magnificent forests were exhausted, their remains ravaged by forest fires and the country "left in its naked sterility of scarred rock."